Want the perfect workout program?Take Quiz

 Try doing this a few times a week, attempting to beat your previous record each time.
 Or, challenge a friend to see who makes the most progress.
 A little friendly competition might give you the motivation you need to earn yourself some impressive results.

-Being great at burpees doesn’t just happen overnight.
+Being great at burpee exercises doesn’t just happen overnight.
 And to get the most benefit out of these, you need to do them correctly.
-Here are some tips to keep in mind when adding burpees to your routine or working to improve your form.
+Here are some tips to keep in mind when practicing proper form or adding burpees to your workout routine.

 So now, you might be wondering the best way to add burpees to your routine.
 And the short answer is, however you’d like!
-Burpees are awesome because they are great on their own but they can also be seamlessly added to a wide variety of routines.
+You can do burpee workouts (that's right, just burpees!) or add them seamlessly to a wide variety of routines.

 One advantage of burpees is that they can be done anywhere without any equipment.
+All you need is your body weight.
 So if you are working from home, take a few minutes after your regular workout to bust out a bunch of burpee reps to get your blood flowing.

 Feeling that afternoon slump coming on while trying to get through weekend projects?
 A set of burpees can give you just the surge of energy you need to keep pushing.